 Doctor?
 What doctor?
 Have you seen the doctor?

 Here is what we do at Fertility Partnership.

 Welcome to the Fertility Partnership.
-I am Dr Simckes and I am proud that the CDC recently released data that placed Fertility Partnership as #2 in Missouri for Live Birth success rates (35-37).
+I am Dr. Simckes and I am proud that the CDC recently released data that placed Fertility Partnership as #2 in Missouri for Live Birth success rates (35-37).
 Our most recent data to be released in the spring is even better.
-At FP we fight the battle to bring down IVF costs and have proven that it does not effect success rates.
+At FP we fight the battle to bring down IVF costs and have proven that it does not affect success rates.
 Based on these results, perhaps less financial stress actually improves outcomes.

 If you have been through an IVF cycle and did not succeed you need to pause and review what happened.
 Whether you had a negative pregnancy test, a chemical pregnancy, or even a later loss, you need to look at all the factors before you move on.
 No program can guarantee you success and any program that does should be viewed with suspicion.
 Nevertheless, every failed cycle should be reviewed to look for what went right and what went wrong so as to improve the outcome.
 Unfortunately, very few doctors sit down after failed cycle review each step.
 At FP, it is the standard of care.
 It can be uncomfortable for a doctor to face a couple who have been unsuccessful and perhaps that is why so few do it.
 A failed cycle is valuable because it can teach us what we need to change.
 Sometimes it is just good to sit down and have closure.